 IVN: You’re welcome.
 That’s where I find myself lacking, in emotional intelligence.
 I saw myself in a lot of the things you mentioned in your book, i.e. your mother labeling you “fast” because of your infatuation with boys.
-I find myself using those same labels and I probably shouldn’t.
-I had to come to a realization that Sanaa is going to like a boys, there’s nothing wrong with that.
+But I find myself using those same labels and I probably shouldn’t.
+I had to come to a realization that Sanaa is going to like boys, there’s nothing wrong with that.
 It’s the liking a different boy every other next week that becomes a problem.
-And she if does, that’s ok too, you’re figuring a lot as a young women, just as long as you understand and love yourself (deeply) and know that you don’t need that person to exist you’re be alright.
+And she if does, that’s ok too, you’re figuring a lot as a young woman, just as long as you understand and love yourself (deeply) and know that you don’t need that person to exist you’re be alright.
 That message came through in your book.
 I appreciated the book for that and so many other of the messages I received.

 CL: The content of my first book was more for young adults.
 Not that younger ladies couldn’t read it, the next book is geared towards them.
 Trust and believe, the ones who didn’t choose you in middle school (high school), they were all at the door as an adult.
 They come back.
 But they don’t see that.
 And you don’t know what you don’t know.

 They feel like they have to make themselves totally available, give up all the goods, and it’s like, NO, NO, NO but you don’t!
 But again you don’t know, what you don’t know.
 So that’s why I’m writing the guide book, because I know.
 The book is similar to Hill Harper’s books: Letters to A Young Brother, Letters to a Young Sister, but from my perspective.
 It’s what I would have said to my younger self.
 It’s ok, you can be your authentically who you are.

 One of the things that we know, is that we are culturally dysfunctional (black people if that wasn’t clear) in a lot of ways.